Mowje/hpka/README.md

 0x09  | Invalid new key (when rotating keys)
 0x0A  | Invalid signature for the new key (when rotating keys) 0x0B  | Username field can't be left blank
+0x0C  | Forbidden key type (has to be managed in app level) 0x0D  | Invalid route (has to be managed in app level; suppose you want to force registration on a specific route...)

 ### HPKA User registration